 Students are responsible for paying the academic fees.
 For 2020/2021 these are: Home/EU students: £4,425 and Overseas students: £24,010.

 Students are encouraged to contact supervisors regarding projects of their interest before application.
 Students are advised to provide two choices of potential research projects.
 The final choice will be guided by the student’s interest, previous research experience and project availability.

 You will apply for the course: RMDA-A35P MSc by Research (Medical Sciences)

-The deadline for applications is Monday 13th July 2020 and interviews would likely take place the week beginning Monday 20th July 2020.
-Project allocation is expected to be around Friday 24th July 2020.
+The deadline for applications is Monday 31st January 2022 and interviews would likely take place the week beginning Monday 7th February.